The last thing parents want to do is jeopardize their child’s public assistance benefits by leaving them a large inheritance.

-My Pink Lawyer® attorneys are well-versed in providing legal protection for special needs children, and can help you choose the right guardian and life plans for your developmentally disabled child.
+My Pink Lawyer® attorneys are well-versed in providing legal protection for special needs children.

 We can help you plan for many eventualities concerning a special needs child; however, we do not handle Social Security disability cases.
 During the planning process, we can refer you to a specialist in your area who can give this matter the attention it deserves.

-Let Us Help You Make Your Child’s Future Bright
+Let Us Help Make Your Child's Future Bright

 At My Pink Lawyer®, we have written a number of aids to help parents create a custom-made plan that provides for their special-needs children.
 Our Florida Special Needs Planning Guide and our Special Needs Care Plan Worksheet are available free of charge to all Florida mothers and families.

 If your Florida child has been diagnosed with autism, Down syndrome, cerebral palsy, or another developmental or intellectual disability, it is vital that you download our free guides before you begin drafting your will.
-If you need help with special needs planning, contact My Pink Lawyer® today to discuss your estate plans with an attorney.
+If you need help with special needs planning, contact My Pink Lawyer® today to discuss your special needs planning with one of our experienced attorneys.